Sleeping Beauty Cast and Creative Team

 Sharon Shao

-Sharon Shao (she/her) is a Bay Area native actor and teaching artist.
+Sharon Shao (she/her) is a Bay Area native actor, musician, and teaching artist.
 She holds a double B.A. in Theatre Arts and Psychology from UC Santa Cruz.
-Recent credits include The Paper Dreams of Harry Chin (SF Playhouse), The Winter’s Tale, Good Person of Szechwan (CalShakes), Man of God, Iron Shoes (Shotgun Players), and UTOPIA (CuttingBall Theater).
-She is thrilled to be returning to Presidio Theater after appearing as Princess Jazz last year in The Magic Lamp!
-Aside from acting, Sharon is passionate about teaching voice and drama to young students, and collaborating on various interdisciplinary art projects with her collectives, SoulTalk and The Forum.
-Sharon dedicates this show, and all things, to her guiding spirit, her beloved mama.
+She is delighted to be returning as Sonoma for the Panto this year!
+Favorite local credits include The Paper Dreams of Harry Chin (SF Playhouse, recipient of SFBATCC featured actress award), Man of God (Shotgun Players), The Winter’s Tale, Good Person of Szechwan (CalShakes), Chinglish (SF Playhouse), S*x, Camp, Rock N’ Roll (Oasis SF), Vinegar Tom, Iron Shoes (Shotgun Players), The Tempest, Hamlet (Oakland Theater Project), and UTOPIA (CuttingBall Theater).
+Offstage, Sharon is passionate about teaching voice and drama, devising original work, and building creative communities here and abroad.

 King Powell